Nadfee/D3D11_FreeTime_Project/README.md

 P : Inserts a triangle infront of the camera
 G : Toggle render state for the floating and rotating cube object (Object and mesh still lives but user can choose whether to render it or not)

-Project should build (DirectXTK Desktop Win10 NuGet package is installed so make sure it is restored)
-Make sure that SubSystem is set to Windows and the dependencies "d3d11.lib", "dxgi.lib", "d3dcompiler.lib" are added

 Preview as of September 6th 2020.
 - Dynamically insert and remove objects (with meshes)
 - Dynamically insert and remove point lights (Space for 500 (can be user-specified) lights is reserved for the Structured Buffer during initialization)